-At Solar Prep, instruction and culture is designed intentionally to meet the needs of girls and ensure educational equity for all girls.
+At Solar Prep, instruction and culture is designed intentionally to meet the needs of scholars and ensure educational equity for all scholars.

 Solar Prep is an open-enrollment campus with scholars coming from across the city.
 We use a 50/50 socioeconomic diversity model to ensure that 50 percent of student enrollment is made up of economically disadvantaged scholars, and the other 50 percent is composed of non-economically disadvantaged scholars.
 We employ a weighted lottery to achieve this balance.